wavefrontHQ/opentelemetry-examples/java-example/README.md

         -p 30001:30001 \
         wavefronthq/proxy:latest
     ```
+    See [Install a Proxy](http://docs.wavefront.com/proxies_installing.html#install-a-proxy) to find other options for installing the proxy on your environment.

 * **Set up an OpenTelemetry Collector for Tanzu Observability**:
     1. Download the `otelcol-contrib` binary from the latest release of
     the [OpenTelemetry Collector project](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases) and add it to a preferred directory.